GVDSzar/awesome/README.md

-# Awesome Cosmos
+# Awesome Xar

-The Cosmos-SDK is a framework for building blockchain applications in Golang.
-It is being used to build Gaia, the first implementation of the Cosmos Hub.
+Xar is a set of modules for Cosmos and Fantom based DeFi written in  Golang.

 ## Contributing

 Please read the [contributing guide](./contributing.md).
-Thank you to all our [contributors](https://github.com/cosmos/awesome/graphs/contributors)
+Thank you to all our [contributors](https://github.com/xar-network/awesome/graphs/contributors)

 ## Contents